 At a time when the news is full of troubling headlines, we thought we’d share a positive story about professionals pulling together to quickly get a vulnerable client into their new home.

-M was left severely brain damaged following an accident at work.
+Our client was left severely brain damaged following an accident at work.
 Wheelchair bound, and with severe mobility and communication difficulties, he is cared for by his wife.
-The couple have always wanted to live in Scotland, and following M’s accident, relocated to Glasgow where they spent several years living in unsuitable accommodation.
+The couple have always wanted to live in Scotland, and following the accident, relocated there and have spent several years living in unsuitable accommodation.

-Eventually, a house came onto the market within the target area and we were quick to help our clients snap it up and set about devising a new design scheme to suit M’s specific accommodation needs.
+Eventually, a house came onto the market within the target area and we were quick to help our clients snap it up and set about devising a new design scheme to suit our client's specific accommodation needs.

 Accessible architectural design

 The house the couple purchased is a well-proportioned two storey house built in the early 2000’s.
 The majority of space in the house is downstairs (which suited them) however, in order to design a scheme that fully met our client's accommodation needs, it was necessary to lose a portion of the downstairs living space.
 To compensate, we therefore incorporated into the design a downstairs extension.

 · Widened doors, level thresholds and raised external areas for level, wheelchair access throughout the home